shawnohare/retigo/README.md

 (generalized) redigo connections.
 Each Redis command has a redigo Do and Send version.

+The provided functions return structures representing Redis command return types.
+The Go types these structures return via their `Result` methods respect the conventions in the redigo package.
+For example, `BulkString.Result` returns `([]byte, error)`

 ## Example (Do)

 Suppose a `conn` is a redigo `redis.Conn` instance connected to some Redis